uhgall/chatgpt-o-meter/README.md

 ## Usage

 1. Download your data from ChatGPT (top right -> Settings -> Data Controls -> Export your data)
-2. Unzip that file into `input/openai`; the tool then only looks at `conversations.json`
+2. Put that file into the working directory for the code (same as where openai_analyzer.py is)
 3. Run the analysis script:
    ```
    python openai_analyzer.py